mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 ```

 One particular difference to always remember is that the Ansible Roster /
-inventory file doesn't need to provide the connection details, as those are
+inventory file doesn't have to provide the connection details, as those are
 already managed into the Pillar, as detailed previously.

 If the configuration is correct, you can run the following to verify that the